Dev-Sebi/Discord-Bot-Template-v13/README.md

 The bot should start and you can start developing!
 This Template uses [nodemon](https://www.npmjs.com/package/nodemon), so the bot will automatically restart after a change was made.

 ##

+## Notes:

+- This Bot does Only Support Application Commands -> Slash Commands, Context Menu Interactions,..
+- Go to ``handler/index.js`` line **30 - 32** to activate and push the commands to the public!

 Made by Sebi